 “The money spent on each one of those stadiums, a quarter of that would have been enough to make this museum safe and resplendent,” said Duarte.

-Although Brazil’s President Michel Temer has announced that the museum will be rebuilt, skeptics abound, and the irreplaceable contents of the 200-year-old collection will certainly leave a massive void for the academic community.
+Although Brazil’s President Michel Temer has announced that the museum will be rebuilt, the irreplaceable contents of the 200-year-old collection will certainly leave a massive void for the academic community.

 Next, check out the 21 weirdest museums around the world.
 Then, read this story about the oldest human fossil to be discovered outside of Africa.